IPGP/geodezyx/README.md

 Alternatively, you can also add the ``geodezyx`` forder in your ``PYTHONPATH`` (for experimented users)

+## Licence

+GNU General Public License, Version 3, 29 June 2007

+Copyright © 2019 Helmholtz Centre Potsdam GFZ
+German Research Centre for Geosciences, Potsdam, Germany (Pierre Sakic, Gustavo Mansur, and Kitpracha "Na" Chaiyaporn, Valérie Ballu)

+The geodeZYX toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The geodeZYX toolbox is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.

        _____                _      ________     ____   __  _______          _ _
       / ____|              | |    |___  /\ \   / /\ \ / / |__   __|        | | |